-We calculate nucleon two-point correlators using the framework of distillation [88], a low-rank approximation to the gauge-covariant Jacobi-smearing kernel.
+We calculate nucleon two-point correlators using the framework of distillation [85], a low-rank approximation to the gauge-covariant Jacobi-smearing kernel.
 Within this framework, the two-point correlator factorizes into distinct computational components, the so-called elementals and perambulators.
 The elementals have a well-defined momentum and encode the structure of the interpolating operators, while the perambulators encode the propagation of the quarks within the distillation space and do not feature an explicit momentum projection.
-We use an extended basis of interpolators to facilitate a high-fidelity isolation of the nucleon ground state matrix elements, which is achieved numerically by solving a summed generalized eigenvalue

-TABLE I. The parameters of the ensemble used in this work.
-Here, $N{\rm cfg}$ is the number of gauge configurations.
-The same number of configurations has been used for the determination of effective matrix elements associated with all the momenta.
+We use an extended basis of interpolators to facilitate a high-fidelity isolation of the nucleon ground state matrix elements, which is achieved numerically by solving a summed generalized eigenvalue problem (sGEVP) [86].
+Within our operator basis we include interpolators that feature derivatives of first and second-order to capture the effect of non-zero angular momenta between the quarks [87] and the breaking of parity when the nucleon interpolators are projected to non-zero momenta; combinations corresponding to the commutation of two gauge-covariant derivatives acting on the same quark field are also considered.
+To minimize the computational cost for the extended set of configurations compared to our previous work on the unpolarized gluon distribution in [62], we perform some tests to remove the interpolators that have minimal contributions to the gluonic matrix elements.
+We compare the restricted and full basis of operators in Fig. 11 of the appendix section A. Fig. 11 shows that the restricted basis of interpolators reproduces the gluonic matrix elements with similar accuracy and control of excited states over a range of z and $p_z$ .
+To reduce the cost of the construction of the nucleon two-point correlators, we therefore use the smaller basis of interpolators.
+This reduced basis of interpolators found to be most relevant for this calculation is listed in Table II.